pedrazajulian/ReadmeGen/README.md

   ## 💾Installation
-  ASDASD
+  npm install....node index.js

   <ur>

   ## 💻 Usage
-  ASASD
+  this would be use to help you finish your README faster.
   ## License
-    This project is licensed with MIT,Apache,GPL,none.
+    This project is licensed with MIT.

   <ur>

   ## 👪 Contributing
-  ASDASD

   <ur>

   ## ✏️ Test
-  ASDASD
+  npm test
   <ur>

   ## ✋ Questions
   Any questions?
-Contact ASDASD.
-Access more of my work at [ASDASD](https://github.com/ASDASD/).
+Contact pedrazajulian@hotmail.com.
+Access more of my work at [pedrazajulian](https://github.com/pedrazajulian/).